October 26, 2022 – LCO Placemaking

 Hayward Placemaking Event – Held May 14th, 2019

 We had a terrific turnout with 7 teams and over 60 people.
 We would like to thank our partners from Northwest Regional Planning Commission: Crystal Rohde, Clem Larson and Jason Laumann.
-And our Placemaking “Head Coach” for the evening, Chris Straight, Senior Planner with West Central Wisconsin Regional Planning Commission.
+As well as our Placemaking “Head Coach” for the evening, Chris Straight, Senior Planner with West Central Wisconsin Regional Planning Commission.

 Folks gathered together, learned about Placemaking, how to look at our public spaces in Hayward in new ways and consider how to make them “sticky”.
 Several exercises were completed, then, teams proceeded to our seven public locations around town.
 Innovative brainstorming began.
 Tons of ideas were expressed and a report will be generated from all the discussions.
 It was great fun and very inspiring to see people so motivated to improve upon our already wonderful community.
 (Photos: NWRPC, Desmonde Bennett, Jim Miller)